Modules available in Michaelmas Term:

 ZM2 Conservation science

-Module Organiser: Professor William Sutherland
+Module Organiser: Professor Andrew Balmford

-Also available as a BBS minor.
+Available as a BBS minor.

 This interdepartmental course, taught by the Departments of Zoology and Plant Sciences, aims to provide an understanding of why wild nature is currently in decline, why this matters, and how biology coupled with other disciplines can be harnessed to identify potential solutions.